 Head Instructor - Lincoln Han

-Second degree (nidan) black belt.
+Third degree (san dan) black belt.
 One of the few judo players who began judo as an adult and reached top national and competitive international level as a competitor.
 His experience training under different instructors in different parts of the world gave him insight into several types of judo teaching and practicing styles.
 He began as a recreational judo player, eventually he became a professional, training full time for several years under the guidance of world class coaches and with many strong training partners, many of whom were professional athletes from the military and police sport groups in Italy.

 Having learned judo as an adult and made the transition from recreational to professional player, he has an unique insight in how to teach level-appropriate judo.
 Before moving to Italy and train full time, he had founded and managed a high-tech business.
 Recognizing the different life demands and priorities of both recreational player and serious competitors, and having lived both lives, he knows how to make the appropriate program for judo players with different goals.